Chinese immigrant attacked in NYC dies months later

 Yao Pan Ma, 61, died Dec.
 31, police said.
 His attack drew national attention as part of a rise in anti-Asian hate crimes in New York and around the country.
 The investigation continues.

 Jarrod Powell, 49, of New York City, was previously charged with attempted murder, felony assault and hate crime charges in the case.
-A message was left seeking comment with the Legal Aid Society, which represents Powell and has previously declined to comment.
+The Legal Aid Society, which previously represented Powell, said he is no longer a client.
+A message was left seeking comment with another attorney listed in court records as Powell's lawyer.

 Powell attacked Ma from behind, knocking him to the ground and repeatedly kicking his head before fleeing the scene, prosecutors say.
 Surveillance video released by the police appears to show an attacker stomping on Ma's head.